Iveagh Fellowship Programme

 - A statement of purpose describing your reasons for applying for the Fellowship as well as your suitability (max 500 words).
 This should include your internship goals and how they connect to your career aspirations.
 You should also provide evidence of your capacity to work well in a competitive environment.

-- The DFA will announce the Fellows selected in May 2021.
+- The DFA will announce the Fellows selected by Friday, 16th February 2024.

 Read about Trinity's Iveagh Fellows